autoplot/documentation/javadoc/org/autoplot/servlet/SimpleServlet.md

-# org.autoplot.servlet.SimpleServletSimpleServlet produces PNG,PDF, and SVG products for
+# org.autoplot.servlet.SimpleServlet

- .vap files and Autoplot URIs.
+SimpleServlet produces PNG,PDF, and SVG products for .vap files and Autoplot URIs.
 A simple set of controls is provided to tweak layout when automatic settings are not satisfactory.

  Some known instances:<ul>
  <li>http://jfaden.net/AutoplotServlet/
  </ul>

-SimpleServlet( )
+# SimpleServlet( )

 ***